 Today's predefined configurations of the TOE are listed in the hardware reference manual HRM [1] and is completed with the list of identification data of the derivatives.
-These predefined products come with the most requested configurations and allow to produce volumes on stock in order to simplify logistic processes.
+These predefined products come with the most requested configurations and enables to produce volumes on stock in order to simplify logistic processes.
 According to the BPU option, a non-limited number of configurations of the TOE may occur in the field.
-The number of various configurations depends on the user and purchase contract only.
+The number of various configurations depends on the user and order contract only.

 This TOE provides dedicated identification means and outputs the platform identifier, the design step and further configuration information.
-The hardware reference manual HRM [1] is part of the user guidance and enables for the clear interpretation of the read out
+The hardware reference manual HRM [1] is part of the user guidance and enables for the clear interpretation of the read out identification data.
+More information is given in the confidential Security Target [8].

-These output data enable the user for clear identification of the TOE and therewith for examination of the validity of the certificate.
+These output data enable the user for clear identification of the TOE and also of one of the different mask sets and therewith for examination of the validity of the certificate.